retowuest/github-course-starter/_assignments/01-homework.md

 * For theoretical readings:

-  * Using historical evidence to evaluate the plausibility of one of its assumptions
+  * Use historical evidence to evaluate the plausibility of the assumptions the authors make

-  * Proposing an important factor that the theory neglects and showing how that would change its conclusions
+  * Propose an important factor that the theory neglects and show how including this factor would change the conclusion

-  * Characterizing an additional implication of the theory that the author does not discuss
+  * Characterize an additional implication of the theory that the authors do not discuss

 * For empirical readings:

-  * Pursuing an alternative interpretation of the evidence the paper presents
+  * Pursue an alternative interpretation of the evidence the authors present

-  * Evaluating how the case fits (or fails to fit) a particular theoretical model
+  * Evaluate how the case fits (or fails to fit) a particular theoretical model

-  * Arguing, based on a theoretical model, for how the case would have played out differently if some factor had been different
+  * Argue, based on a theoretical model, for how the case would have played out differently if some factor had been different

 #### Conclusion